calpoly-csc473-spring-18/final-project-website-vanessalicia8/README.md

 To implement depth of field, we assume the camera is of a certain size and has a certain focal length.
 In order to create a blurred effect, we must cast multiple rays coming from random locations in our camera lens.
 This is also called "jittering" the location of ray/camera.
 We then take the average color generated from the rays to compute the pixel color.

-In my raytracer, I assumed the camera had a radius of 1.0 and cast 16 rays to generate the blurred colors.
+In my raytracer, I assumed the camera had a radius of 1.0 and cast 16 rays to generate each pixel color.